Bhoomitha/chatui/README.md

-# NovaMind — Chat UI
+# Healing — AI Chat UI

 A modern, responsive AI chat interface built for the CampusPe Gen AI Assignment.
 Inspired by Claude and ChatGPT — built with HTML, CSS, JavaScript, jQuery, and Bootstrap 5.

 ---

 ## How to Run

-1. Unzip `YourName_ChatUI.zip`
+1. Unzip
 2. Open `index.html` in any modern browser (Chrome, Firefox, Safari, Edge)
-3. No server or installation required — it runs entirely in the browser
+3. No server or installation required — runs entirely in the browser

 ---